MichaelCurrin/themeless-jekyll-quickstart/README.md

 $ make upgrade
 ```

 The [Gemfile.lock](/Gemfile.lock) file will be updated if there are any changes.
 You can commit this.
-That file is optional for Github Pages but required if you want to deploy to Netlify.
+That file is optional for GitHub Pages, but required if you want to deploy to Netlify.

 ## Run